sebastian-software/eslint-config-readable/readme.md

 The code should appear uniform no matter how many authors are involved.
 But of course, it is not only about formatting (which could be fully solved with new tools like [Prettier](https://prettier.io/)) but also about avoiding errors and mentoring developers.
 As you will see the chosen infrastructure with *ESLint* as a backbone offers so much more.

-With support for React, Flowtype, JSX, JSDoc and the latest JavaScript features through the use of the Babel parser, this configuration is useful in a variety of projects.
+With support for React, JSX, JSDoc and the latest JavaScript features through the use of the Babel parser, this configuration is useful in a variety of projects.

 Special features include, for example, the built-in control of CSS modules, JSX-based accessibility checks and a usage of the Can-I-Use database to warn on non-widely supported browser features.